 How much time have you spent in front of a screen since the lockdown started?
-I’ve always been partial to playing video games and I’m no stranger to sitting in front of a monitor; but so much of my life is now online that it feels as though I’m constantly tied to my mobile phone and laptop.
+I’ve always been partial to video games and am no stranger to being in front of a monitor; but so much of my life is now online that it feels as though I’m always tied to my mobile phone and laptop.

 That’s why it’s been nice to get away from them occasionally and do something completely different.
 Although I can’t deny how grateful I am for the extra free hours that social-distancing has allowed me to dedicate to my gaming backlog, I’ve also found myself seeking out other activities which don’t involve a screen or making myself available online.
 Here’s a round-up of the hobbies I’ve been trying out since the lockdown started at the end of March… along with an old one which hasn’t been going so well lately.